Stack trace: C and C++

-Both C and C++ (pre-C++23) do not have native support for obtaining stack traces, but libraries such as glibc and boost provide this functionality.
-In these languages, some compiler optimizations may interfere with the call stack information that can be recovered at runtime.
+C does not have native support for obtaining stack traces, but libraries such as glibc provide this functionality.

+In C and C++, some compiler optimizations may interfere with the call stack information that can be recovered at runtime.
 For instance, inlining can cause missing stack frames, tail call optimizations can replace one stack frame with another, and frame pointer elimination can prevent call stack analysis tools from correctly interpreting the contents of the call stack.